arborchat/arborchat/specifications/forest.md

 ## Definitions

-- Node - any element in one of the trees in the arbor forest.
+- Node - any element in one of the trees in the Arbor forest.
-- Id - the cryptographic hash of the data in a Node is its Id.
-Each node type specifies the exact method needed to compute its Id correctly.
+- Id - the cryptographic hash of the data in a Node is its ID.
+Each node type specifies the exact method needed to compute its ID correctly.
-- Root Node - any Node with no parent (parent Id is the Null Hash)
+- Root Node - any Node with no parent (parent ID is the Null Hash)
 - Conversation Node - a Reply node that is the direct child of a Community.
 It is the root of a subtree of Reply nodes, and can be identified by being at Depth 1 and having the Null Hash as a `conversation_id`.

 ## Nodes